This is a sort of checklist of bearded species, with particular

 Uses in hybridizing: limited, because of the expected sterility of offspring when outcrossed to most other species.
 Possibly a dedicated breeder could intercross the different forms of this species (and I. pseudopumila) and select cultivars of particular garden merit.
 It is unlikely that these would ever rival the many attractive cultivars of I. pumila, which fills the same niche in the garden.
 I plan to attempt crossing I. attica with diploid arils in the rather remote hope that the seedlings could contribute (via an unreduced gamete) to the amphidiploid arilpum family.

-horticultural class: MDB
+horticultural class: MDB chromosome

-chromosome configuration: unknown, perhaps TT:24
+configuration: unknown, perhaps TT:24 fertility: fertile

 Distribution: Mt.
 Babadag, Caucasus